-This is a rather broad category.
-Inclusive of any global behaviors.
+This is a broad category, inclusive of any global behaviors.

 A new UN report has found at least 90% of men and women hold some sort of bias against females.
 The “Gender Social Norms” index analyzed biases in areas such as politics and education in 75 countries.
 There are no countries in the world with gender equality, the study found.